frovai/docker-training-dotnet/README.md

 The commands bellow join the container web-docker, update packages, install wget and download an image for the "image" folder of web-docker .Net application.

 ```
-docker run -it web-docker sh
+docker exec -it web-docker sh
 apt update -y
 apt install wget -y
 cd wwwroot/images